 In response to this troubling issue, the Nigerian government created the Midwives Service Scheme (MSS).
 The MSS set an ambitious goal to double the proportion of deliveries attended to by skilled birth attendants and to lower maternal and infant mortality in target areas by 60 percent by December 2015.

-With the MSS operating for a few years, now is the time for a rigorous evaluation of the program.
-RAND's BORN Study will examine what impact the MSS has had on:
+After it had been operational for a few years, RAND's BORN Study examined what impact the MSS had on:

 - access to emergency obstetric care